NKjoep/MooContentAssist/README.md

 ----------
  * Configurable results window size
  * Configurable vocabulary object/namespace
- * Configurable animation type/duration
- * Configurable with obj-style or css classes
  * Full working with FireFox, Chrome/Chromium, Safari, IE7/8

 How to use
 ----------
 You need a textarea with the html id, example:

     #HTML